 The railway was officially opened on June 1, 1893.
 The railway wound its way 86 miles from Port Arthur (now Thunder Bay) to Gunflint Lake.
 After leaving Port Arthur, it crossed the adjoining city of Fort William and along the Kaministiquia River to Stanley.
 It crossed the river on a large trestle and followed the Whitefish River Valley for some distance.
 Passing Whitefish, Sand and Iron Range Lakes, the P.A.D & W turned southwest to North Lake at mile 70.
 From there it followed the chain of boundary lakes to Gunflint Narrows and the iron mine.

 From the date of its opening, the railway was in immediate trouble.
 In 1892, the silver market collapsed and the numerous silver mines along the line closed.
-Its perpetual bad luck and constant lateness would lead noted author James Oliver Curwood to dub the railway, “Poverty, Agony, Distress and Want.”
-By 1898, the railway was bankrupt and it was purchased by Canadian Northern Railway (C.No.R) for $250,000.
-Its owners, Donald Mann and William Mackenzie, wanted the P.A.D & W’s 19 miles of road from Stanley to Port Arthur for their planned Ontario and Rainy River Railway.
+Its perpetual bad luck and constant lateness would lead noted author James Oliver Curwood to dub the railway, “Poverty, Destruction and Wretchedness” (later changed to Poverty, Agony, Distress and Want).
+By 1898, the railway was bankrupt and it was purchased by William Mackenzie and Donald Mann for $500,000 in 1899.
+Later formed into the Canadian Northern Railway (C.No.R), they wanted the P.A.D & W’s 19 miles of road from Stanley to Port Arthur for their planned Ontario and Rainy River Railway, part of a larger scheme to build a new line to Winnipeg.
 Under Canadian Northern, the “Duluth Extension” flourished.
 Many of the silver mines reopened, and passenger traffic was up.
 However, the section of line between North Lake and Gunflint Narrows was abandoned in 1902, but it was quickly leased by the Pigeon River Lumber Company which was engaged in extensive logging operations in the area.
 However, a large forest fire would destroy a one-thousand foot trestle on North Lake in 1909, which severed the line to Gunflint and to the US.